victorluizgomes/vgomes-site/README.md

 ### Short Term

 - Automate uploading artworks to art tab
-- Optimize arts loading, right now we get a loading spinner, but still on scrolling all artworks will flash sometimes and looks buggy
+- Optimize arts loading, right now we get a loading spinner, but still on scrolling all artworks will flash sometimes and looks buggy.
+(In Network tab we can see the images load multiple times as you scroll??? need to fix)
+- Add Highlights/Featured default tab of artworks which will display all my favorite curated works of art (from all categories)
 - Carrousel with latest blog posts in about page
+- Update the way I am displaying the artworks to be left to right first instead of each column (only relevant for desktop with multiple columns)
+- Add images to Blog posts

 ### Long Term